Geology

 - General Education:AA/AS Area IV; CSU Area B1; IGETC Area 5A

 This course covers the environmental effects and applications of Earth-related processes.
-It focuses on earthquakes, volcanic eruptions, landslides, flooding, hurricanes, as well as covering related current events.
-Topics also include the availability and exploitation of natural resources, waste disposal, and global climate change.
+It focuses on earthquakes, volcanic eruptions, landslides, flooding, hurricanes, and related current events.
+Additional topics include the availability and exploitation of natural resources, waste disposal, and global climate change.
 Humans as a force in environmental change are emphasized.
 This course addresses geology, engineering, environmental studies, natural resources, geography, and science education.
-One field trip is required.
+Field experiences may be required.
 This course is not open to students who have completed GEOG 307.

 Student Learning Outcomes